 Buying a home involves more than just the buyer, seller, and real estate agent.
 There will be an appraisal of the home, research of the deed and title to the home, property taxes due to the local county agent, insurance on the home, along with a host of other items.
 All of these services can add up to a hefty sum of money.
 In order to help the buyer, FHA will let a seller of a home give 6% of the home’s price to the buyer to be used for covering the closing costs.

-This particular item must be negotiated between the seller and buyer, usually with assistance by real estate agents.
+This particular item must be negotiated between the seller and buyer, usually with assistance from real estate agents.
 It is not required by FHA, merely a bonus.

-FHA does put restrictions on the amount of money that can be offered for a mortgage.
-Regardless of credit score or income, loans over the maximum level are not allowed.
+There are some restrictions on the amount of money that can be offered for this mortgage.
+Regardless of credit score or income, loans over the 2023 FHA loan limits in Wisconsin are not allowed.

-For most counties across Wisconsin, the highest loan amount authorized by FHA is $314,827 for a single family home, as of January 2019.
-There are certain high-cost areas, like Kenosha County, where the maximum loan amount is higher.
-Check with your local lender to find out the highest loans allowed in your area.
+For most counties across the state, the highest authorized by FHA is $472,030 for a single-family home, as of January 2023.
+There are certain high-cost areas, like Pierce County, where the maximum amount is higher.
+Check with your local lender to find out the highest amount allowed in your area.

 Documenting Income and Assets

-In order to gain approval for a home loan under the Wisconsin FHA guidelines, all borrowers must have documented proof of their income and assets.
+In order to gain approval for this mortgage, all buyers must have documented proof of their income and assets.

-Home buyers that intend to use their own money for the down payment and/or closing cost funds will need to give proof of the funds.
-This can come in the form of bank statements for savings, checking or CD account or it can be a recent statement from your investment adviser that shows your balance in stocks, bonds or other accounts.
+Buyers that intend to use their own money for the down payment and/or closing cost funds will need to give proof of the funds.
+This can come in the form of bank statements for savings, checking, or CD account or it can be a recent statement from your investment adviser that shows your balance in stocks, bonds, or other accounts.

-FHA rules state that home buyers may purchase a single family home or a single condo unit with a Wisconsin FHA mortgage.
-Also, multi-family properties such as a duplex, triplex, or quadplex may also be purchased with FHA loans.
+FHA guidelines state that a home buyer may purchase a single-family home or a single condo unit.
+Also, multi-family properties such as a duplex, triplex, or quadplex may also be purchased with this mortgage.

-However, vacation properties nor investment homes can be purchased using FHA loans.
-This is due to the restriction that an FHA borrower must intend to live in the home as their primary residence.
+However, vacation properties and investment homes cannot be purchased.
+This is due to the restriction that buyers must intend to live in the home as their primary residence.

 Income vs Debt Ratios and Rules

-Lenders will examine a borrower’s current debt obligations and compare that to their monthly income in order to calculate a ratio.
-This is commonly referred to as a debt to income ratio.
+Lenders in Wisconsin will examine a buyer’s current debt obligations and compare that to their monthly income in order to calculate a ratio.
+This is commonly referred to as a debt-to-income ratio.

-The second part of the ratio compares the home buyer’s total monthly income to their current debt as well as the potential new mortgage loan payment.
-Lenders and real estate agents typically call this a back end ratio.
-The rule of thumb for the back end ratio is 41%.
+The second part of the ratio compares the home buyer’s total monthly income to their current debt as well as the potential new mortgage payment.
+Lenders and real estate agents typically call this a back-end ratio.
+The rule of thumb for the back-end ratio is 41%.

 $1,593 / $8,000 = 0.19912 or 19.9%, which is well below the 28% mentioned above.

-If the couple are considering the purchase of a home with a monthly mortgage payment of $1,233 then their other ratio would look like this.
+If the couple is considering the purchase of a home with a monthly mortgage payment of $1,233 then their other ratio would look like this.

 $1,593 + $1,233 = $2,826 total of debt payments plus new mortgage payment